This post was originally published on Mar 21, 2016 but has been updated to reflect the latest information.

 The form APIs have changed in RC2 and in order to not break all existing apps that have been built with RC1 and use forms, these new APIs are added on top of the existing ones.
 That means, we need to tell Angular explicitly which APIs we want to use (of course, this will go away in the final release).

-In order to activate the new APIs we need to deactivate the drepecated ones and add providers for the new ones when we bootstrap our application.
+In order to activate the new APIs we need to import Angular’s

 Here’s what that could look like: